LukeGrahamLandry/llvm_of_jvm/devlog.md

 I think there's a fairly small set used in practice (string concat, lambdas, records) so recognise them in the compiler and just generate call some runtime method.
 Will be slower than what fancy JIT can do but that's ok.

+It's kinda funny that I can only use java 8 jre currently (which doesn't use invokedynamic for string concat) because I don't know how to use jmod files but I'm using a javac from 17 so it does use invokedynamic but its fine because i couldn't do the dynamic thing anyway so i handle at compile time.

 ## profiling